-One year of the MFA in Screen Acting program is delivered by OCU and Academy of Live & Recorded Arts (ALRA) faculty and staff in London.
-The London extension campus consists of a Theatre (capacity 70-100), two TV Studios, a radio studio, a library, and rehearsal spaces.
-The training areas are very spacious and equipment satisfactory for training needs.
-Outdoor break areas and 2 additional classroom areas are also available for use.
+One year of the M.F.A. in Screen Acting program is delivered by OCU and Richmond University faculty and staff in London.
 The primary function of this year is the acquisition and application of a range of specific technical skills in voice, movement, stage combat and character work.
 Students will work on "historically distanced" content and a variety of material and acting styles outside of contemporary realism, requiring physical, vocal, and cultural transformation.
-Students will continue to work on practical projects in partnership with other MA/MFA students at a range of London film schools and studios.
+Professionalization and connection with industry will continue to be a priority during students' time in London.